-The Lindenwood University School of Communications will host its third annual Film and Television Camp this summer for high school students interested in learning production skills.
-Sessions are scheduled from 9 a.m. to 4 p.m. daily, June 13-17 and June 20-24.
+The Lindenwood University School of Communications will host its fourth annual Film and Television Camp this summer for high school students interested in learning production skills.
+Sessions are scheduled from 9 a.m. to 4 p.m. daily, June 18-22, at the St. Charles campus.

 Lindenwood University – Belleville has been accepted to join the National Association of Intercollegiate Athletics (NAIA), following a three-year affiliation with the United States Collegiate Athletic Association (USCAA).
 League officials made the announcement Sunday at the NAIA National Convention in Newport Beach, California.
 Lindenwood University - Belleville will compete as a full NAIA member effective August 1, 2012.